AyoubMoujane/dku-vue-design-system/README.md

 This repository contains:
 1. A **Vue 3** + **TypeScript** + **Vite** setup for building reusable components.
 2. A **Storybook** environment for documenting and testing these components in isolation.
 3. Various **UI elements** (Button, Select, Accordion, Input, etc.) ready to be imported and used in other Vue projects.
+The library's components are based on [shadcn-vue.com](https://shadcn-vue.com)

 ---